bzhao30/FPGA_SVD/README.md

 # FPGA_SVD by Brandon Zhao
-## FPGA implementation of singular value decomposition
+## FPGA implementation of singular value decomposition on Basys-3

 This is a project for my digital electronics class using the Basys3 FPGA